Can Chameleon fields be the source of both the dark energy dipole and the CMB dipole?: Redshift interval less than 0.035

 \section{Redshift interval less than 0.035}

-From 1,048 supernovae, 124 supernovae are less than 0.035 in red transfer.
+From 1,048 supernovae, 124 supernovae are in redshift less than 0.035.
 The parameters to be fitted are $(l,b,\upsilon_{DF})$ and the parameters of the Chameleon model $(\alpha,\beta)$.
-We have fitted these parameters by programming in Maple software and $2\times10^5$ data.
-We have written this data on the rectangle using several other software programs.In Figure 1(top panel), the probability distribution function of the bulk current on a rectangle is written in galactic coordinates.
-The simulation results with data greater than $2\times10^5$ indicate that the bulk current is moving in the direction $(l,b)=(286^{+14}_{-12},16^{+12}_{-8})$ at a speed of $273kms^{-1}$.
+In Figure 1, the probability distribution function of the bulk flow is plotted in galactic coordinates.
+The simulation results with data greater than $2\times10^5$ indicate that the bulk flow is moving in the direction $(l,b)=(286^{+14}_{-12},16^{+12}_{-8})$ at a velocity of $273kms^{-1}$.
 In this redshift, the Hydra-Centaurus supercluster exists.
-The current of the bulk is approximately in the direction of this supercluster.
-This result is in good agreement with the results of Kashlinsky \citep{k}-\citep{k2} studies who obtained the value $(l,b)=(287^{+9}_{-9},8^{+6}_{-6})$ for redshift less than 0.03 in the region $(1-\sigma)$.
-Fint et al.\citep{fien} Also used 117 supernovae in the range of less than 0.1 in their research work and obtained the bulk flow velocity in the $(l,b)=(290^{+20}_{-20},15^{+18}_{-18})$ at a speed of $292^{+96}_{-96}kms^{-1}$ region $0.015<z<0.035$, which is in good agreement with the result of our calculations in this paper in the $(1-\sigma)$ region.
-The shape of the$(1-\sigma)$ region corresponding to the direction of the bulk current on a sphere is shown in galactic coordinates.
-Moreover, the findings of some previous studies and the coordinates of important superclusters located in this red transition region are shown.
-Another noteworthy point in Figure 1(low panel) is that the direction of motion of the local group galaxy is very close to that obtained for the bulk current in this region.
-Other parameters that are fitted are the parameters of the Chameleon model $(\alpha,\beta)$, which are determined using the bulk flow model.
-In Figure (1), the probability distribution function for these parameters is plotted for 200,000 data.
-As it is clear, the range of these parameters is of the order of one, the same value which some other studies have already predicted .
+The bulk flow is approximately in the direction of this supercluster.
+This result is in good agreement with the results of Kashlinsky (\cite{k};\cite{k2};\cite{Yarahmadi}) studies who obtained the value $(l,b)=(287^{+9}_{-9},8^{+6}_{-6})$ for redshift less than 0.03 in the region $(1-\sigma)$.
+Feindt et al.(\cite{fien}) also used 117 supernovae in the redshift less than 0.1 in their research work and obtained the bulk flow velocity in the $(l,b)=(290^{+20}_{-20},15^{+18}_{-18})$ at a velocity of $292^{+96}_{-96}kms^{-1}$ region $0.015<z<0.035$, which is in good agreement with the result of our calculations in this paper in the $(1-\sigma)$ region.
+The shape of the $(1-\sigma)$ region corresponding to the direction of the bulk flow on a figure is shown in galactic coordinates.
+Moreover, the findings of some previous studies and the coordinates of important superclusters located in this redshift region are shown in Figure 2 (top panel).
+Another noteworthy point in Figure 2(low panel) is that the direction of motion of the local group galaxy is very close to the obtained bulk flow in this region.